akvo/rtmis/docs/source/start.rst

 Setting up Account for the First Time
 ---------------------------------------

 Users who have been registered in the RUSH platform will receive an invitation email to complete the account setup process.
 Click the Set Password button to activate your account.
-Make sure you are on the testing url rtmis.akvo.org.
+Make sure you are on the testing url rush.health.go.ke.
 Set a strong password and click Set New Password to login to your account.

 .. image:: ../assests/image10.png
    :alt: Sign up